 Durability

 The meter shall be designed to maintain an adequate stability of its metrological characteristics over a period of time specified by the manufacturer, provided that it is properly installed, maintained and used according to the manufacturer’s instructions when in the environmental conditions for which it is intended.
-The manufacturer shall provide evidence to support the durability claim.

 The meter shall be designed to reduce as far as possible the effect of a defect that would lead to an inaccurate measurement result.